JulienRouse/blog-data/content/blog/17_My_NaNoWriMo_in_2020.md

 # My Nanowrimo 2020

 I always dreamed to be a writer when I was little.
 It was my answer to everybody that asked me what I wanted to be when I grow up between middle school until late high school.
-(It was actually my third career choice, my first dream job was being an Eskimo, and my second one was co-pilot for my brother at the time he wanted to be a truck driver.
-My family still bring it up to me once in a while)
+(It was actually my third career choice, my first dream "job" was being an Eskimo)

 Now I'm a bit far off from that path, but writing slowly for this blog brings me a bit closer to that dream.
 But I write sporadically and my backlog for new articles is getting full.
 Getting to it is always the hardest part.
 So I went on my way to subscribe to [NaNoWriMo](https://nanowrimo.org/about-nano): the National Novel Writing Month!

 In fact, I'm not writing a novel.
 But I joined anyway to prepare drafts and articles for this blog.
 The goal of NaNoWriMo is to write 50000 words during November.
 For some people, it usually means drafting a novel, or a series of essays.
 For me the goal will be to add 50000 words to my blog (at least to write drafts.)
 And maybe toward the end I'll write a few short stories if I have a good pace to try my hands at that kind of writing.

 To help in this journey, you can join a local community of people writing their own things.
-I joined the one from Montréal (Canada, QC) and also the one from Lille (France) to have small communities to share my achievements and my hardships.
+I joined the one from Montréal (Canada, QC) to have a small community to share my achievements and my hardships.

 50000 words in a month is a lot.
 To give some perspective, since I started this blog in 2018, I wrote around 20000 words and published around 12000 of them.
 So if I "win" NaNoWriMo this year, I'll more than double what I did previously in approximately two years.